-Research, slightly outdated and skewed by a culture of silence and intimidation, suggest that police officers in the United States perpetrate acts of domestic violence at roughly 15 times the rate of the general population.
+Though data on police domestic violence is notoriously difficult to gather and is skewed by a culture of silence and intimidation, suggests that police officers in the United States perpetrate acts of domestic violence at roughly 15 times the rate of the general population.
 Because officers protect their own, domestic victims of violent cops often don’t know where to go.
-Sometimes they reach out to Alex Roslin, author of Police Wife: The Secret Epidemic of Police Domestic Violence, the American Society of Journalists and Authors-award winning book that constitutes perhaps the only major work on this subject.
+Sometimes they reach out to Alex Roslin, author of Police Wife: The Secret Epidemic of Police Domestic Violence, the American Society of Journalists and Authors-award-winning book that constitutes perhaps the only major work on this subject.

-“I get emails that would make your hair crawl,” says Roslin, a Canadian freelance journalist who came to the issue two decades ago after a friend working with survivors of abuse informed him police wives and biker gang spouses constituted the bulk of her patient population.
+“I get emails that would make your hair crawl,” says Roslin, a Canadian freelance journalist who came to the issue two decades ago after a friend working with survivors of abuse informed him police wives and biker gang spouses constituted the bulk of her patient population, suggesting a hidden epidemic of police domestic abuse.

 For many, cops remain heroes.
 But the law enforcement culture lionized by reactionaries is also a culture of silence antithetical to the values of most partners and parents.
-Fatherly spoke to Alex Roslin about the extent of the problem and why it persists.
+Fatherly spoke to Alex Roslin about the extent of the police domestic violence problem and why it persists.

 The major study here was done by a police officer and a sociologist in Tucson, Arizona, working with a collaborator who had studied domestic violence in military families.
 It wasn’t by the police department officially.
 That study found that 40 percent of cops reported having participated in domestic violence in the previous year.
 The researchers questioned spouses and officers separately with anonymous questions and came up with strikingly similar figures.